On the Moy-Prasad filtration: Moy--Prasad filtration for different residual characteristics

 \section{Moy--Prasad filtration for different residual characteristics}

-In this section we compare the Moy--Prasad filtration quotients for groups over nonarchimedean local fields of different residue-field characteristics.
+In this section we compare the Moy--Prasad filtration quotients for groups over nonarchimedean local fields of different residue field characteristics.
 In order to do so, we first introduce in Definition \ref{Def-good} the class of reductive groups that we are going to work with.
 We then show in Proposition \ref{Prop-examples} that this class contains reductive groups that split over a tamely ramified extension, i.e. those groups considered in \cite{ReederYu}, but also general simply connected and adjoint semisimple groups, among others.
-The restriction to this (large) class of reductive groups is necessary as the main result (Theorem \ref{Thm-general}) about the comparison of Moy--Prasad filtrations for different residue-field characteristics does not hold true for some reductive groups that are not \good{} groups.
+The restriction to this (large) class of reductive groups is necessary as the main result (Theorem \ref{Thm-general}) about the comparison of Moy--Prasad filtrations for different residue field characteristics does not hold true for some reductive groups that are not \good{} groups, see Remark \ref{Remark-failure}.